itselts/adventofcode/2022/README.md

 - Sand falling
 - String parsing (Can perhaps use list comprehension within list comprehension instead)
 - Grid filling based on straight line coordinates
 - Define my own fall function.
-Can redefine the void falling condition as falling below the minimum y coordinate rock
+    - Can redefine the void falling condition as falling below the minimum y coordinate rock
+    - Can do a neat trick by defining dx, dy as all the possible fall directions checked in the correct order [(0,1), (-1,1), (1,1)].
+If it is air for any of them, break/continue.

 ### Part 2
 - No longer infinite void, has a base